Stephen A. Cheney

 Stephen A. Cheney is a retired United States Marine Corps Brigadier General who served for more than 30 years.
 He is a graduate of the United States Naval Academy, and held command positions at the Marine Corps Recruit Depots in San Diego and Parris Island, where he was Commanding General.
 He also served as Inspector General of the Marine Corps from 1997 to 1999, during which time he was also Deputy Inspector General for the Department of the Navy.
 He retired from active duty in 2001.
-Cheney is currently President of the American Security Project.
+Cheney is on the American Security Project's board of directors, where he previously was CEO.